jlo169/matching_game/README.md

 ### Features
 - VISCERAL gameplay: Players flip cards one by one to reveal adorable dogs (mostly pugs)
 - MODALS: While some players play for the riveting gameplay, some want to just see the dogs.
 Players can double clicking a revealed card, a modal will pop up showing a larger picture of the dog in question.
-- STAT TRACKING: Think you can get into the Puggening esport scene?
-The game offers stat tracking to help you monitor your growth as a player.
+- STAT TRACKING: Think you can get into The Puggening esport scene?
+The game offers stat tracking to help you monitor your growth as a player which can be possibly analyzed to further your game.
 - REPLAYABILITY: While each game offers 9 pictures overall to match, there are DOUBLE (read 18) the amount of actual pictures to keep your visual palette fresh!

 ### Future Improvements